top of page

 FnFgrace6-lowres.jpeg

-On Friday, 2 August, Paul conducted the Stanford Summer Symphony at Bing Concert Hall in a concert that featured Laura Griffiths, Principal Oboist of the San Francisco Ballet Orchestra, in the Oboe Concerto by Richard Strauss.
-Rounding out the program: Dánzon No. 2 by Arturo Márquez, Billy the Kid Ballet-Suite by Aaron Copland, and Peer Gynt Suite No. 1 by Edvard Grieg; assistant conductor Andrew Burden conducted the Grieg.
+On 2 August 2024, Paul conducted the Stanford Summer Symphony at Bing Concert Hall in a concert that featured Laura Griffiths, Principal Oboist of the San Francisco Ballet Orchestra, in the Oboe Concerto by Richard Strauss.
+Rounding out the program were Dánzon No. 2 by Arturo Márquez, Peer Gynt Suite No. 1 by Edvard Grieg led by assistant conductor Andrew Burden, and Billy the Kid Ballet-Suite by Aaron Copland.

 On 13 April 2024, Paul guest conducted the Bay Area Rainbow Symphony (BARS) in Taube Atrium Theater in San Francisco.
-The program comprised Marionette Overture by the Swedish composer Hilding Rosenberg; Violin Concerto No. 3 in B Minor with soloist Michael Long; Sinfonietta, Op.
-1 by Benjamin Britten; and Negro Folk Symphony by William Dawson.
+The program comprised Marionette Overture by the Swedish composer Hilding Rosenberg, Violin Concerto No. 3 in B Minor by Camille Saint-Saëns with soloist Michael Long, Sinfonietta, Op.
+1 by Benjamin Britten, and Negro Folk Symphony by William Dawson.

 SSO presented its Winter Concerts on 8 & 9 March 2024 in Bing Concert Hall, performing Symphony No. 4 by Gustav Mahler and Dona Nobis Pacem by Ralph Vaughan Williams in collaboration with the Stanford Symphonic Chorus.
 Soprano Maya Kherani and baritone Kenneth Goodson were the vocal soloists, with Stephen Sano conducting the Vaughan Williams.

-On 24 February, Stanford Philharmonia performed its Winter Concert featuring piano soloist Stephen Prutsman, playing Beethoven's Coriolan Overture, conducted by Sean Tan '27; Stravinsky's Suites Nos.
-1 and 2 for Small Orchestra; Ravel's Ma mère l'oye (Mother Goose Suite); and Beethoven's Piano Concerto No. 5 in E flat Major, "Emperor".
+On 24 February 2024, Stanford Philharmonia performed its Winter Concert featuring piano soloist Stephen Prutsman, playing Beethoven's Coriolan Overture conducted by Sean Tan '27, Stravinsky's Suites Nos.
+1 and 2 for Small Orchestra, Ravel's Ma mère l'oye (Mother Goose Suite), and Beethoven's Piano Concerto No. 5 in E flat Major, "Emperor".

 The premiere of Paul's latest composition, Sweet Thunder for 12 Pianos, took place in San Francisco on 9 & 10 February 2024 in a pair of sold-out performances in Grace Cathedral.
 Both concerts also included Benjamin Gribble's Fall and Fly, which premiered on 14 September 2022, conducted by Paul, at the Flower Piano Festival in the San Francisco Botanical Garden.
 Dean Mermell produced this documentary about that event.

-On 2 December 2023, Paul guest conducted the CODA Honor Symphony Orchestra in a program of music by Dvorak, Valerie Coleman, and Saint-Saëns plus his own Brownian Motion.
-The California Orchestra Directors Association sponsored this high school honor orchestra, which was hosted by Stanford University and performed in Bing Concert Hall.
+On 2 December 2023, Paul guest conducted the CODA Honor Symphony Orchestra in Bing Concert Hall in a program of music by Dvorak, Valerie Coleman, and Saint-Saëns plus his own Brownian Motion.
+The California Orchestra Directors Association sponsored this high school honor orchestra concert, which was hosted by Stanford University.

-This past summer, Paul led the Stanford Summer Symphony in a sold-out concert at Bing Concert Hall on Saturday, 29 July 2023.
+On 29 July 2023, Paul led the Stanford Summer Symphony in a sold-out concert at Bing Concert Hall.
 The program opened with the Afro-American Symphony (No. 1) by William Grant Still and ended with the "New World" Symphony (No. 9) by Antonin Dvorak.
-Between these two works was the West Coast premiere of The Silent Years by William Perry, featuring Michael Chertock as the piano soloist.
+Between these two works was the West Coast premiere of The Silent Years by William Perry, featuring Michael Chertock as piano soloist.
 The Silent Years is a suite of three rhapsodies for solo piano and orchestra based on Perry's music for The Beloved Rogue (starring John Barrymore), Blood and Sand (starring Rudolf Valentino), and The Gold Rush (starring Charlie Chaplin).
-Chertock and Phillips premiered The Silent Years and recorded it with the RTÉ National Symphony Orchestra (Ireland) for Naxos on the album Music for Great Films of the Silent Era under the supervision of William Perry, who attended the Stanford performance.
+Chertock and Phillips premiered The Silent Years and recorded it with the RTÉ National Symphony Orchestra (Ireland) for Naxos on the album Music for Great Films of the Silent Era under the supervision of William Perry, who traveled from his home in Massachusetts to attend the Stanford performance.

 A profile of Paul appeared in the April 2023 issue of Punch Magazine.
-In July 2023, he lectured and guest conducted at the Montecito International Music Festival in Thousand Oaks, California, and has been invited to return in 2024.
-Paul is currently in his second year as President of the Western Region of the College Orchestra Directors Association and serves on CODA's Diversity, Equity, Inclusion, and Accessibility (DEIA) Committee.
+In July 2023, he lectured and guest conducted at the Montecito International Music Festival in Thousand Oaks, California, and returned in July 2024 to again conduct the Montecito Festival String Orchestra.
+From 2022-24, Paul served as President of the Western Region of the College Orchestra Directors Association and on CODA's Diversity, Equity, Inclusion, and Accessibility (DEIA) Committee.
 At Stanford, Paul led the Music Department's DEI Committee from 2021-23.

 In May 2023, Paul conducted concerts in Bing Concert Hall with Stanford Philharmonia and the Stanford Symphony Orchestra featuring winners of the 2023 Concerto Competition.
 On 13 May, flutists Jenny Xiong '24 and Daniel Sun '25 performed Franz Doppler's Concerto for Two Flutes in D Minor, and alto saxophonist Zachary Lin '26 played André Waignein's Rhapsody for Alto Saxophone and Orchestra, with Schumann's Manfred Overture and Sibelius's Symphony No. 7 completing the SP program.
 On 19 and 20 May, pianist Roger Xia '24 performed Rachmaninoff's Piano Concerto No. 2 in C Minor; the California premiere of Jennifer Higdon's Cold Mountain Suite opened the concert, which concluded with Symphonie Fantastique by Hector Berlioz.